 Red-tailed, rough-legged and ferruginous hawks, northern harriers, American kestrels, prairie falcons and golden eagles can be found throughout Crook County and are usually associated more closely with open/agricultural areas.
 Bald eagles and osprey can be found associated with water bodies.
 Northern goshawks can be located throughout the Ochoco National Forest.

-Scan the skies for a glimpse of a large bird with a “V” shaped wing pattern and you could be looking at a turkey vulture as they continue to return from their wintering grounds to the south.
-Northern pintails, mallards, common mergansers, great blue herons and many other wetland bird species can also be found throughout the counties water bodies, and Steller's jays, white-headed woodpeckers, junco’s, sparrows, ravens, spotted towhees, hairy woodpeckers, cedar waxwings and red-cross bills are just a few of the species that can be found in the Deschutes National Forest and BLM-managed lands.
+Scan the skies for a glimpse of large birds with a “V” shaped wing pattern and you are likely to be looking at turkey vultures.
+Northern pintails, mallards, common mergansers, great blue herons and many other wetland bird species can be found throughout the counties water bodies, and Steller's jays, white-headed woodpeckers, junco’s, sparrows, ravens, spotted towhees, hairy woodpeckers, cedar waxwings and red-cross bills are just a few of the species that can be found in the Deschutes National Forest and BLM-managed lands.

 Wasco and Sherman counties

 The Lower Deschutes River provides ample wildlife viewing opportunities.
-California Bighorn Sheep are frequently observed in the canyon and can provide fantastic viewing all times of the year.
+California bighorn sheep are frequently observed in the canyon and can provide fantastic viewing all times of the year.
 The best spot to view sheep is from the BLM access road just downstream and across the river from Sherar’s Falls (along Hwy 216).
 Lambs are up and active with ewe groups.
 Focus your efforts near large cliff complexes for best viewing.
 Many different raptor species can be seen in the Deschutes River Canyon this time of year including Red-tailed Hawks, Northern Harriers, American Kestrels, Prairie Falcons, Peregrine Falcons, and Golden Eagles.
 Most species have just finished nesting for the year so keep an eye out for newly fledged juveniles.

 White River Wildlife Area